 Data

-Production Release & Configuration Management
+Production Release & Configuration Management - either the MHHS Programme Deployment Planning or Service Management Approaches will define how the Release Approach post-M11.

 Release and Configuration Managers

 Release and Configuration Managers play a key role in ensuring that code is released into environments successfully.
 The scope of this document will try to address the expectations for members of the Environment Working Group (EWG) and that of Release and Configuration Managers.